-(1) These amounts consist of base salary deferred under the Deferred Compensation Plan in fiscal year 2023.
-All of these amounts have been included in the "Base Salary" column of the "Summary Compensation Table - Fiscal Years 2021-2023" above.

-- (3) These amounts consist of earnings credited under the Deferred Compensation Plan for fiscal year 2023 with respect to deferrals made under that plan and the appreciation in value during fiscal year 2023 (after the date of vesting of the units) of OSUs.
-No portion of these earnings on deferred compensation is considered to be at above-market rates under SEC rules; thus no such earnings are included as compensation in the "Summary Compensation Table Fiscal Years 2021-2023" above. - (4) These amounts consist of the NEO's fiscal year-end balance under the Deferred Compensation Plan as well as the fiscal year-end value of the executive's vested OSUs (the payment of which is delayed until six months after the executive's employment with the Company terminates).
+- (1) These amounts consist of base salary deferred under the Deferred Compensation Plan in fiscal year 2023.
+All of these amounts have been included in the "Base Salary" column of the "Summary Compensation Table - Fiscal Years 2021-2023" above. - (2) All of the amounts reported as "Registrant Contributions in the Last Fiscal Year" reflect Company matching contributions that are also included in the "All Other Compensation" column of the "Summary Compensation Table - Fiscal Years 2021-2023" above. - (3) These amounts consist of earnings credited under the Deferred Compensation Plan for fiscal year 2023 with respect to deferrals made under that plan and the appreciation in value during fiscal year 2023 (after the date of vesting of the units) of OSUs.
+No portion of these earnings on deferred compensation is considered to be at above-market rates under SEC rules; thus no such earnings are included as compensation in the "Summary Compensation Table - Fiscal Years 2021-2023" above. - (4) These amounts consist of the NEO's fiscal year-end balance under the Deferred Compensation Plan as well as the fiscal year-end value of the executive's vested OSUs (the payment of which is delayed until six months after the executive's employment with the Company terminates).
 Deferred Compensation Plan balances include unvested amounts attributable to the Company's contributions and earnings thereon.
-All amounts within the "Aggregate Balance at Last Fiscal Year End" column for each NEO were included in Summary Compensation Tables for previous years, to the executive was named in such tables and with the value of OSUs included in the year of grant of those units based on the grant date fair value of the award.

-The Deferred Compensation Plan balance for each of the NEOs at the end of fiscal year 2023 was as follows: Mr. Maheswaran, \$5,631,441; Mr. Chukwu, \$2,644,769; Mr. Ammann, \$1,405,820; Mr. Beauchamp, \$0; Mr. Silberstein, \$1,799,573; Mr. Chang, \$283,926; and Mr. Fulton, \$256,188.
-The value of vested OSUs held by each of the NEOs at the end of fiscal year 2023 was as follows: Mr. Ahmeswaran, \$619,905; Mr. Chukwu, \$371,280; Mr. Ammann, \$299,179; Mr. Beauchamp, \$348,075; Mr. Silberstein, \$553,605; Mr. Chang, \$0; and Mr. Fulton, \$0; and Mr. Fulton, \$0.
-These values are based on a value of column by \$33.15 (the closing price of the Company's common stock on January 27, 2023, the last trading day of fiscal year 2023).

-(5) Mr. Beauchamp does not participate in the Deferred Compensation Plan because he is a Canadian resident.
+All amounts within the "Aggregate Balance at Last Fiscal Year End" column for each NEO were included in Summary Compensation Tables for previous years, to the extent the executive was named in such tables and the amounts were so required to be reported in such tables and with the value of OSUs included in the year of grant of those units based on the grant date fair value of the award. - The Deferred Compensation Plan balance for each of the NEOs at the end of fiscal year 2023 was as follows: Mr. Maheswaran, \$5,631,441; Mr. Chukwu, \$2,644,769; Mr. Ammann, \$1,405,820; Mr. Beauchamp, \$0; Mr. Silberstein, \$1,799,573; Mr. Chang, \$283,926; and Mr. Fulton, \$256,188.
+The value of vested OSUs held by each of the NEOs at the end of fiscal year 2023 was as follows: Mr. Maheswaran, \$619,905; Mr. Chukwu, \$371,280; Mr. Ammann, \$299,179; Mr. Beauchamp, \$348,075; Mr. Silberstein, \$553,605; Mr. Chang, \$0; and Mr. Fulton, \$0.
+These values are based on a value of column by \$33.15 (the closing price of the Company's common stock on January 27, 2023, the last trading day of fiscal year 2023). - (5) Mr. Beauchamp does not participate in the Deferred Compensation Plan because he is a Canadian resident.